PROTACs: A promising strategy in Drug Development

 - and also small molecule inhibitors and ligands.

 And finally, tebu-bio can offer you more than 2000 high purity PEGylation products, and click chemistry solutions to find the best linker for your PROTACs model, allowing an optimal ternary complex formation and protein degradation.
-As a world wide leading PEG supplier, BroadPharm can also perform custom synthesis of PEG products depending on your specific needs.
+As a worldwide leading PEG supplier, BroadPharm can also perform a custom synthesis of PEG products depending on your specific needs.

 Evaluating the capability of your PROTACs molecule to recruit the E3 ubiquitin Ligase, but also the targeted protein, is crucial.
 For this purpose, BPS Bioscience have developed an assay to evaluate the PROTACs efficiency in recruiting BET Bromodomain family and Cereblon (CRBN), which is a substrate recognition component of a BDX E3 protein ligase complex (mediate the ubiquitination steps) (Fig. 5).
 Provided as a convenient AlphaLISA format, this PROTAC Optimization Kit (composed of Cereblon FLAG tag and BRD3 (BD2 GST tag recombinant protein), will allow you to test your PROTACs molecule targeting BRD3 proteins, design new molecules targeting CRBN, and also compare the activities of different PROTACs molecule.

-Already known as an expert of the detection of the ubiquitylation of your targets proteins thanks to their TUBEs ( Tandem Ubiquitin Binding Entities) technology (more information on our blog – Fig. 6), LifeSensors also have a number of commercially available PROTACs solutions.
-More than providing compounds and tools such as building blocks, LifeSensors have also developed a full offer of plate based format assays to measure ubiquitylation of a protein.
+Already known as an expert in the detection of the ubiquitylation of your target proteins thanks to their TUBEs (Tandem Ubiquitin Binding Entities) technology (more information on our blog – Fig. 6), LifeSensors also have a number of commercially available PROTACs solutions.
+More than providing compounds and tools such as building blocks, LifeSensors have also developed a full offer of plate-based format assays to measure the ubiquitylation of a protein.